 - Instructions: Use this to tell future proposal writers what to write about or how to present it.

 - Questions to Answer: If you have questions the proposal writers should address, you can use this one.

 - Things to Consider: If there are options or ideas that may or may not work depending on what's in the RFP, you can give them your ideas to consider.

-- Unnumbered Subheading: This is primarily for use after the RFP is released, It is used to create a heading not required by the RFP but helps to organize or bring focus to a topic.
+- Unnumbered Subheading: This is primarily for use after the RFP is released.
+It is used to add a heading to help organize or bring focus to a topic.

 Next, type the instructions that will drive your win strategy into the document.

 The use the "Explanation" field to give your instruction some context so that the writer understands what you are asking for.
 When you're ready, click "save."

 The win strategy will now appear to help guide the proposal writers.
 It will be remembered and displayed after RFP release when the outline is being prepared.

 Not all win strategies need to be attached to a previous form/question.
 If you think of something important that isn't related to a specific question or answer shown, you can create an ad hoc win strategy.
 Simply click the "+Add win strategy" button under the "Ad hoc win strategies" section on the left.